nnungest/taskwarrior-notes/README.md

 Now we don't want to have to type all that out. so lets make this easier.

-In your favorite editor, add these lines to your ~/.bash\_profile.If that file doesnt exist, you can use mine [here](https://github.com/nnungest/.files/blob/master/osx_bashp_boiler.txt "bash_profile").
+In your favorite editor, add these lines to your ~/.bash\_profile.
+If that file doesnt exist, you can use mine [here](https://github.com/nnungest/.files/blob/master/osx_bashp_boiler.txt "bash_profile").

 ```bash
 #----------------